 1

 The gas giant’s scenery was never still.
-The tall, pure white clouds of crystal ammonia and the lower deck of rust-coloured clouds swirled in constant flux, almost like a muddy sea, before dissipating.
-But despite their fleeting nature, there were clouds that maintained their shape for a good while.
+The tall, pure white clouds of crystal ammonia and the lower deck of rust-colored clouds swirled in constant flux, almost like a muddy sea, before dissipating.
+But despite their fleeting nature, certain kinds of clouds often maintained their forms for a good while.

 Besshu sparkled on the fourth duckling’s back.